You get shingles when the virus that may have given you chickenpox when you were young becomes active again. Doctors don’t know why this happens.

 What vaccines can help prevent shingles?

 There is currently one vaccine available in the U.S. to prevent shingles.
 Shingrix (RZV) was approved in 2017 and it is more than 90% effective in preventing shingles.
 With Shingrix, you get two shots between 2 and 6 months apart and protection lasts an estimated 4-5 years.
-Doctors recommend it for people over 50.
+Doctors recommend it for healthy people over 50 as well as those 19 years of age and older who are or will be immunodeficient or immunosuppressed due to disease or therapy..

 An earlier vaccine called Zostavax was removed from the market in 2020.
 That vaccine used a weak form of the chickenpox virus to send your body’s immune system into action to fight the disease.
 Shingrix does not.
 If you received the Zostavax vaccine, it is recommended that you also receive Shingrix.